-It is a fact that the tariff eligible for a dental clinic is VI F. The respondent has not furnished the exact date of reporting of the anomaly by the meter reader.
+It is a fact that the tariff eligible for a bakery having the connected load of and below 1000 Watts is VII B tariff and when connected load of these consumers exceeds 1000 Watts, such consumers shall be charged under LT VII A tariff.
+The respondent has not furnished the exact date of reporting of the anomaly by the meter reader.
 So many bills were seen issued to the appellant under VII B tariff during this period.
-The respondent had failed to issue a notice to the consumer to regularise the additional load and change of tariff, as he is aware of the anomaly through the anomaly register.
-The tariff has to be fixed according to the purpose for which electricity is being utilized and in consistence with the tariff rules laid by the Hon'ble Regulatory Commission.
+This shows that if the appellant fails to regularise the additional load, then the respondent has to take action in this regard.
+The tariff has to be fixed according to the purpose for which electricity is being utilized and in consistence with the tariff notification issued by the Hon'ble Regulatory Commission.